 With vitamin D deficiency being very common today, most of our doctors recommend sitting in the sun for at least 15 minutes or more each day.
 But while the sun is important, it also seems to have some very harmful effects on the skin which can override the benefits.
 If you are going out in the winter months, it is necessary to apply sunscreen every 2 to 3 hours.
 Additionally, experts recommend using sunscreen with an SPF 30 or more for adequate protection from the sun.

 Stack up warm clothes

-Finally, consider making a homemade body scrub which you can use during the weekends to keep your skin healthy and hydrated.
-Also, try including salmon, almonds, avocados or walnuts in your diet to ensure you are getting your recommended daily dosage of Omegas, as this will provide an internal boost of moisture for your skin.
+Finally, consider making a homemade body scrub that you can use during the weekends to keep your skin healthy and hydrated.
+Also, try including salmon, almonds, avocados, or walnuts in your diet to ensure you are getting your recommended daily dosage of Omegas, as this will provide an internal boost of moisture for your skin.